DarthReca/AML-Project/README.md

 # Advanced Machine Learning Project - ROS

 This branch is a simplified ROS version for solving rotation recognition task.
+Switch to the other branches to see variations of this version.

 ## Weights